A Week in Portugal

 Douro River Valley, Portugal Map

-We picked up our rental car from Auto Europe, fired up our navigation maps, and proceeded to drive to the Delfim Douro Hotel - our first stop in Portugal.
+We picked up our rental car from Auto Europe, fired up our navigation App, and proceeded to drive to the Delfim Douro Hotel - our first stop in Portugal.
 The stunning views from the rooms and from the pool area were welcome after a long day of travel.

 Praia do Norte (North Beach), Nazaré, Portugal Map